Appendix: Azure Build Agent

 - In the Server Manager, go to "Local Server", then click on "IE Enhanced Security Configuration".
 Turn the settings to off.
 Otherwise, IE literally won't allow you to download files without jumping through a lot of hoops.
 (Ref).

 - Navigate to the Visual Studio Community downloads page.
+(Note: copy-paste of links into the RDP screen should work!)

 - Download the